-There have been a few new breakthroughs of thinking around Gospel Communities.
-Particularly from the Tampa Underground Network.
-This isn’t breaking away from the basic idea of a Gospel Community, but rather it’s better design, better clarity, better potential for growth, and better support.
+There have been a few new breakthroughs in the thinking around Gospel Communities.
+We’re learning a lot from the Soma Family around the world and from other groups like the Tampa Underground Network.
+This isn’t breaking away from the basic idea of a Gospel Community, rather it’s about better design, better clarity, better potential for growth and better support.

 We’re going to look at…

 Essentially GCs are the church in its micro form.
-So that begs the question, how do we define a church?
-In the New Testament we see all these communities that are worshipping Jesus.
-They’re loving one another.
-They’re involved in Jesus’ mission.
+So this begs the question, How do we define a church?
+In the New Testament we see all these communities that are worshipping Jesus – they’re loving one another, and they’re involved in Jesus’ mission.
 Typically they’re small, flexible and powerful, and they change the world.

-In the New Testament I think there’s a minimum definition for these churches.
+In the New Testament there’s a minimum definition for these churches.
 This gives us a framework for our GCs.